 Take this very seriously.
 Every cell of your storyboard must include every actor blocked into the shot, every prop that’s part of the action, every expressive look on every face - all the stuff that matters must be depicted in the storyboard.
 Not only that, but every consequential camera movement, too.
 What matters?
 What’s consequential?
 Ask the script.
 Then ask yourself.
 It’s OK to evolve beyond the script, or cut back on it.
 What matters is what visually progresses the tale you are telling.
 Clothes might matter if your character is a soldier, but maybe not as much if she’s a generic office worker.
 It’s your story.
 You decide what the viewer’s eyes must see.

 OK, so – not everything firing up in your brain is the most important thing ever.
 Do we really need to see the fine grain in the old barn’s wood?
 Must the storyboard bear witness to every single bottle in a wine shop?
 Does every pedestrian’s face in a street scene need to transmit everything every extra is feeling?
 No. Not at the storyboard level.
 Don’t make these images too busy.
 It will fatigue your storyboard readers and drag the process on too long.
-All those crazy details are best left for production design, a process you can read more about here.
+All those crazy details are best left for production design, a process you can read more about in our article on preproduction.

 How you approach the creation of the storyboard – and how you use it in every stage of production – is something the filmmaker will learn over time, and indeed, will be customized for each individual.
 Don’t freak out if you’re disappointed with early efforts.
 As with any skill, it takes time to find one’s groove for the work.
 And as the filmmaker gains confidence in his craft, the storyboard will be less like words written in stone, and more a handy roadmap to a vision.
 This is a great place in the filmmaking process to experiment with editing schemes and camera blocking.
 Take some chances.
 Wait for a producer or cinematographer to raise objections to your scheme.
 There’s a lot of ways to use a storyboard.
 Get comfortable with having one always in your production toolkit and find your own way to make it a worthy instrument to further your vision.